-Nikon D300S versus Nikon D7200
+Nikon D300S vs D7200

-The Nikon D300S and the Nikon D7200 are two enthusiast cameras that were revealed to the public, respectively, in July 2009 and March 2015.
+The Nikon D300S and the Nikon D7200 are two enthusiast cameras that were officially introduced, respectively, in July 2009 and March 2015.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The D300S has a resolution of 12.2 megapixel, whereas the D7200 provides 24 MP.
+The D300S has a resolution of 12.2 megapixels, whereas the D7200 provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D7200 is notably smaller (14 percent) than the Nikon D300S.
 Moreover, the D7200 is markedly lighter (18 percent) than the D300S.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.